mojaloop/contrib-fido2-flutter-lib/README.md

 ]
 ```

-3. Host the JSON file at https://example.com/.well-known/assetlinks.json, replacing example with your domain.
+3. Host the JSON file at https://your-domain.com/.well-known/assetlinks.json.

-#### Getting everything to work
+#### Tying it all together

 1. While the user is logged in via traditional login processes, when the user needs to register a FIDO credential, request registration options from the server - these will be provided as inputs to `initiateRegistration`.
 2. Prompt the user to begin the registration phase by calling `initiateRegistration` with the registration options retrieved in the previous step.